ICS3U-Gallo/cpt-jayson/README.md

 Survive as long as possible and aim to get a new highscore

-(you need the asset folder in the same directory as main.py to run the game)
+(you need the assets folder in the same directory as main.py to run the game)

 ### Group members:
 - Jayson Lai